anihm136/chocollvm/IMPLEMENT.md

 An `if` expression is an expression of the form `a if cond else b`

 _Note_: An `if` expression is different from an `if` statement.
 The `if` expression evaluates to a single value, which is determined by the condition `cond`

+_Hint_: You will need to use a `phi` node to implement this construct.
+The basic approach is -
+1. Create a `phi` node
+2. Compute the `if` and `else` expressions in a similar way to the `IfStmt`
+3. Add two incoming branches to the `phi` node with the `if` and `else` values
+4. Return the `phi` node

+Refer to the llvmlite documentation for more details on how to implement this in code
 ### Identifier
 An identifier is a name that identifies an entity in the program.
 An entity may either be a variable or a function